I honestly had no idea that when I began this program today that climate change and global warming was going to be as front and center as it is.

 I mean, this was totally on the come.

-And the world bought into it.
+So here comes his savior, Barack Obama, and the world bought into it.

 Nobel Peace Prize.

-Now they're thinking of taking it back because there are more wars going on with the more American involvement than even during the evil George W. Bush.
+Now they're thinking of taking it back because there are more wars going on with more American involvement than even during the evil George W. Bush.

 And the AP story of all stories points this out.